visionistStudios/eastergame/README.md

 Our progress has been interesting over the past few months, due to Fluffcake's inability to not procrastinate.
 But that's fine :P

+We will try to update stuff as soon as possible lol

+or just give up XD

 # The All-Powerful Devs:
 Visionist - Lead Programmer / Lead Designer